-Fund transfers between banks in the EU are effected through DNB and the other central banks using a dedicated payment system: TARGET2.
-There is a similar dedicated platform for securities transactions: TARGET2 Securities .
+Funds transfers between banks in the EU are effected through De Nederlandsche Bank (DNB) and the other central banks using a dedicated payment system: TARGET2.
+There is a similar dedicated platform for securities transactions: TARGET2 Securities.

 TARGET2: euro payments in Europe

-TARGET2 stands for: Trans-European Automated Real-Time Gross Settlement Express Transfer.
+TARGET stands for Trans-European Automated Real-Time Gross Settlement Express Transfer.
 The '2' means 'second generation'.
-Over 1,700 banks use TARGET2 to effect euro transactions, for themselves or on behalf of their customers.
+Over 1,700 banks use TARGET2 to carry out euro transactions, for themselves or on behalf of their customers.
 On average, 350,000 transactions are processed every day, with a total value of EUR 1.8 trillion.
-These transactions involve large sums: the average transaction value is EUR 5.3 million.
+Most of these involve large sums: the average transaction value is EUR 5.3 million.
 More than two thirds of these transactions have a value of less than EUR 50,000 and 12% have a value over EUR 1 million.

 TARGET2: the role of DNB

-TARGET2 is an interbank payment system for banks in the EU.
-It is managed by the Eurosystem.
-TARGET2 enables free cross-border transfer of funds and supports the execution of monetary policy.
-The central banks have an operational role: they are responsible for managing the accounts and monitoring transactions.
-Interbank fund transfers between retail banks are effected through their central banks.
+TARGET2 is a payment system for banks in the EU and is managed by the Eurosystem.
+TARGET2 enables the free cross-border transfer of funds, and it supports the execution of monetary policy.
+The central banks have an operational role: they are responsible for opening accounts and monitoring transactions.
+Funds transfers between retail banks are effected through their central banks.
 These transfers happen very quickly: 99.94% of transactions are executed in under five minutes.